Modifying a Norwalk Protective Order

 Although, if there is a criminal charge pending and it is a domestic violence case, the practical reality is that there will always be some form or some level of protective order in place, although it could be the lowest level but the wording of the statute means that technically the judge could vacate it if he believed that there the safety or welfare of any of the parties involved was not an issue.

 The last thing that the judge can do is not vacate it in whole but also reduce the level of protective order while the case is pending.
 This modification of a protective order in Norwalk will have certain standards to follow.
 The standard that they are guided by is what level of protective order is necessary for the protection of the parties involved and so as the case goes along, the judge may become more inclined through the showing of other circumstances that show the threat level has been subsided.
-The judge may, and often does, begin to reduce the level of the Norwalk protective order as the case proceeds.
+Call our firm to learn more.